What is the EV/Revenue Ratio?

 - Economic Cycle: The EV/Revenue ratio changes with the market’s ups and downs.
 The ratio usually rises in bull markets because investors are generally willing to pay more for stocks.
 On the other hand, the ratio tends to drop during bear markets as investors lose confidence and approach stocks with more caution.

-How the EV/Revenue Ratio Tells Investors if a Stock is Over/Undervalued
+How the EV/Revenue Ratio Shows Whether a Stock is Over/Undervalued

 The EV/Revenue ratio can be a valuable tool for determining whether a stock is overvalued or undervalued: